 From the NYT, an article that starts out boring, gets to a little bit of good stuff, and then completely leaves out the most interesting aspects about Hillary and homosexuality

 Hillary Clinton’s Gay Rights Evolution By AMY CHOZICK AUG.
 29, 2014Federalism?
 That’s downright un-American.
 The whole point of modern America is for one part of the country to impose their tastes and standards on everybody else.
 The more the other Americans object, the sweeter the victory.

-As for whether she supported same-sex marriage when she was in the White House, she said, “I think I’m an American, and I think we have all evolved.”
+As for whether she supported same-sex marriage when she was in the White House, she said, “I think I’m an American, and I think we have all evolved.”This being the NYT, after the eye-glazing opening, the reporter actually tosses in an interesting middle section

-To a generation of younger gay men in particular, Mrs. Clinton’s appeal extends to a more primal connection.
-Her ability to come back after a bruising defeat by Barack Obama in the 2008 Democratic primaries appealed to gay men, many of whom had also weathered setbacks.“We get her like we get our moms,” said Fred Sainz, a spokesman for Human Rights Campaign, an advocacy group.
+“We get her like we get our moms,” said Fred Sainz, a spokesman for Human Rights Campaign, an advocacy group.
 “We’ve seen the travails she’s been through and the fact that she’s not just a survivor but a conqueror.”